 - The default internal window has 3 planes:

 - Plane 1 containing an infinite progress bar.

 - Plane 2 containing the caption displayed if the Looper control is empty.
 The caption "No available data" is displayed by default.

 - Plane 3 containing the caption displayed before the call to LooperStartFilling.

 - The "IW_TableLoadStatus" internal window can also be used to programmatically populate Table controls.

 Different content in each row ("Content" tab)

 The Looper controls allow you to customize the appearance of rows: layout, content, ...
-It is thus possible, for example, to nest repeated zones in repeated zones.
+This makes it possible to place Looper controls within other Looper controls.

 To create a Looper control with variable content: